kuking/seof/PROPOSAL.md

     - uint32 Disk block size
     - [8]byte zeros (verified on open)
 - A block:
-    - [96]byte: nounce
+    - [36]byte: nonce
     - [disk-block-size]byte: CGM stream
         - the additional data for the AEAD is an uint64 holding the block number (verified)
 - Special block 0:
     - uint64: File size
     - uint32: Disk block size (must eq to the header)
     - uint32: un-encrypted block size
-    - uint64: written blocks (as in number of unique nounces generated)
+    - uint64: written blocks (as in number of unique nonces generated)
     - []byte: Further metadata expansion

 Syncronisation